is having to choose between

 The doctor was speaking of an enchanted heirloom worn by every queen of

-using her energy while in return granting the wearer healing abilities and
+energy while in return granting the wearer healing abilities and other powers.

 “I told you, I’m fine,” Eena insisted, throwing back her shoulders.

-stomach churned at the vivid images in her head.
-Eena set the chocolate bar aside, her appetite
+the vivid images in her head.
+Eena set the chocolate bar aside, her appetite no

 “The necklace is supposed to cure your ailments and injuries, yet you